mhagger/git-imerge/README.rst

 git-imerge -- incremental merge and rebase for git
 ==================================================

-Perform the merge between two branches incrementally.
+Perform a merge between two branches incrementally.
 If conflicts are encountered, figure out exactly which pairs of commits conflict, and present the user with one pairwise conflict at a time for resolution.

 ``git-imerge`` has two primary design goals: